Track domain market changes and availability

 How often is domain monitoring data updated?

 The .ai availability list is refreshed daily.
-Domain Changes tracks a rolling 7-day window with updates typically processed within hours of detection.
+Premium Domains Monitor tracks a rolling 7-day window with updates typically processed within hours of detection.

 What types of domain changes are tracked?

-The Domain Changes Monitor tracks four categories: registrar transfers, expired or dropped domains, new registrations, and nameserver updates.
+The Premium Domains Monitor tracks four categories: registrar transfers, expired or dropped domains, new registrations, and nameserver updates.
 Each change includes the domain name, change type, and detection date.

 Do I need an account to use monitor tools?